krishna324-art/Handmade-Products-Description-Generator-/README.md

-oRA Fine-Tuned Product Description Generator
+LoRA Fine-Tuned Product Description Generator
 This project fine-tunes a GPT model using LoRA (Low-Rank Adaptation) to generate high-quality product descriptions based on a product title and features.

 Dataset